wohaco/despace/venera_2_3.md

       - Charged particles detectors;
       - Gas‑discharge and solid‑state cosmic ray detectors; Cosmic ray detectors were of two types and consisted of gas‑discharge meters and solid‑state silicon detectors.
 The parabolic antenna of the decimeter range radiometer was mounted on a ring between the control compartment and the instrument compartment;
       - Micrometeorite detector;
-      - Receivers of space radio emission in the range 20 ‑ 2 000 kHz;
+      - Receivers of space radio emission in the range 20 ‑ 2 000 ㎑;
       - Solar plasma detector in decimeter radio range;
       - Spectrometer on the oxygen and hydrogen line in Lyman‑alpha;
       - Three‑axis fluxgate magnetometer.
    - **Fly‑by compartment:**
       - Facsimile system of photo and image transmission.
-The camera was equipped with a 200 mm lens;
+The camera was equipped with a 200 ㎜ lens;
       - Infrared spectrometer.
 It was designed to measure the thermal radiation of the atmosphere and clouds.
 It captured two bands, each split into 150 intervals, with a receiver from *InAs* used for measurements in the first band and a receiver from *LiF* in the second.
-The weight of the device was in the range of 13 ‑ 15 kg, its characteristic size was 50 cm.
+The weight of the device was in the range of 13 ‑ 15 ㎏, its characteristic size was 50 ㎝.
 The device was mounted on the outside of the instrument compartment coaxially with the photography system and also included a visible range photometer as a reference signal source.
 The infrared spectrometer could also perform a spatial scan of the planet at two wavelengths: 9.5 and 18.5 microns.
       - Ultraviolet spectrometer in the range 285 ‑ 355 nm, built into the photosystem;
       - Ultraviolet spectrometer for ozone detection in the range 190 ‑ 275 nm;